Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Ingredients

-• about 3.75 pounds of Butter potatoes
+• 3.75 pounds gold potatoes, or butter potatoes

 • 1/4 cup almond milk